What constitutes a low-risk baseball card investment? Essentially, it’s a card that is unlikely to lose money anytime soon.

 2000 Miguel Cabrera Topps Traded #TTA40

-He’s sure to join the Hall of Fame when he retires, and people are likely to remember just how good he was in his prime.
+He will join the Hall of Fame when he retires, and people will likely remember just how good he was in his prime.
 Once again, it looks to be a solid investment piece.

 1962 Lou Brock Topps RC #387